collegeman/sharepress/readme.txt

 If you have SharePress installed, all you need to do is [buy a key](http://aaroncollegeman.com/sharepress).

 == Changelog ==

+= 2.0.18 =
+* Fixed: If a Facebook connection error occurs on the Edit Post screen, the error message is hidden in the collapsed "Advanced" section of the meta box
+* Fixed: Sometimes WP fires SharePress' one-minute cron job more than once a minute, resulting in multiple posts to Facebook
+* Fixed: OG meta tags not turned on by default
+* Fixed: A bunch of usability issues in the Settings screens
+* Added: You can now elect to have your Posts shared on Twitter - no messaging customization yet: just post title and permalink

 = 2.0.17 =
 * Change: The Open Graph tags SharePress is allowed to insert can now be independently turned on and off, instead of in bulky groups